Consultant Lawyer Advisory & Practice Strategy – Sydney & Australia

 Without a deliberate strategy, a consulting practice quickly becomes reactive - busy, but constrained in reach, control, and long-term potential.

-At Ippolito Advisory, we work with consultant and independent lawyers who want to treat their practice as what it actually is -
+At Ippolito Advisory, Paul Ippolito works with consultant and independent lawyers who want to treat their practice as what it actually is -

 a business operating inside someone else’s infrastructure.